gavinmcfarland/plugma/packages/website/content/drafts/2-using-the-cli.md

 </summary>

 Start a server to develop your plugin.
-This command builds the `ui.html` and points it to the dev server making it easier to develop and debug your plugin.
+This command builds a placeholder `ui.html` that points to the dev server.
+This enabled various developer tools to help you build your plugin.

 ##### Usage